-We have identified many vulnerable children in our Trust and we are therefore embarking on the Nurture School training, using the Boxall Profile in order to become a Nurture Trust to support the emotional wellbeing of all children.
-This will be evidenced in our progress against the Nurture Schools assessment framework.
+We have identified many vulnerable children in our Trust and have therefore participated in the National Nurturing School Programme, using the Boxall Profile to assess and track social and emotional wellbeing in order to support the emotional wellbeing of all children.
+This is evidenced in our progress against the Nurture Schools assessment framework and our achievement of the National Nurturing Schools Award in January 2025.